antaalt/antaalt.github.io/_posts/2024-03-21-from-native-to-wasm-in-rust.md

 Once you made your entry point correctly, you will be able to build your project.
 Note that there is many way to setup this, here we simply execute our whole app within the start that is called when loading the web assembly file in the browser, but we could retrieve an object and handle our application lifecycle from javascript instead.
 There are many resources on this topic on the web.

-Note that the function is async.
+> **NOTE**: The function is async here, it is not mandatory.
 You cannot use library such as pollster because the browser need to use its own async executor.

 # Building the project